 |This event is parent-sponsored and encourages 100% student participation.
 Seniors will be picked up at Benaroya Hall after graduation.
 Buses will depart promptly at 10:30 p.m.
 The destination is a surprise but a sweatshirt and closed-toed shoes are recommended.
 Buses will return to EC campus Tuesday, June 6 with a stop at the Mercer Island Park and Ride at 5:45 a.m. and EC by 6:15 a.m.
 Parents should plan to pick up at one of these locations so students are not driving after being up all night.
 As a reminder, no cell phones, bags, large oversized jackets or backpacks will be allowed.
 More information will be forthcoming from the planning committee in the spring.

-Congratulations to our middle school students for their success during the second quarter of the 2017-18 school year!
+Congratulations to our middle school students for their success during the fourth quarter of the 2017-18 school year!

 The Seussical cast and crew were honored last week with three nominations and three honorable mentions in the 2018 5th Avenue Awards.

 The high school band students competed in the WorldStrides OnStage Vancouver Festival, where 14 schools from three states and Canada competed.

 Forty-eight eighth-grade students attained national recognition for their excellent performance on the 2018 National Spanish Examinations.